Updating Checkmk is a bit different than most other software packages that you may be familiar with. Why is that?

 One of these listed versions is marked with

-The default version plays no role when updating or managing existing instances.
+The default version plays no role when managing existing sites.

-A listing of the current instances and the versions they use is provided
+A listing of the current sites and the versions they use is provided by the

 omd sites command:

-Once the desired new version has been installed, the instance can be updated.
+Once the desired new version has been installed, the site can be updated.

 root-permissions are required for this.

-The best way to do this is as an instance user:
+The best way to do this is as a site user:

 omd update command: